Paul2708/spigot-plugin-resources/chapters/api-repository.md

 ## Utilities

-Tools that help you with compatibility, interopability and workflow.
+Tools that help you with compatibility, interopability, and workflow.

 ### Environment